kafir-1/ChaloCharkhaChalaye/README.md

 # ChaloCharkhaChalaye
-This is a little python project which checks if Indian Government has lift ban on p0rn sites or not.
+This is a little python project which checks if Indian Government has lifted a ban on p0rn sites or not.